arXiv/arxiv-docs/source/about/accessibility_forum/participants.md

 [Julie's LinkedIn](https://www.linkedin.com/in/julierico/)

 ### Frank Mittelbach
-Technical Lead of the LaTeX project.
+Technical Lead of the LaTeX Project.

 Frank is focused on the future development of the LaTeX typesetting system.
-It is a critical authoring tool in the fields of Math, Physics, and Computer Science.
-LaTeX's five year plan will have profound accessibility impacts.
+A critical authoring tool in the fields of Math, Physics, Computer Science and more, LaTeX's five year plan will have profound accessibility impacts.
 [Details on Frank's work](https://www.latex-project.org/publications/indexbytopic/pdf/)

 ### Sarah Kane
 Undergraduate Student at University of Pennsylvania with a focus on Astrophysics Research; PURM Research Assistant, Department of Physics and Astronomy; NSF REU Scholar, Department of Astronomy, University of Texas at Austin; 2023 Marshall Scholar.